commonform/decimal-numbering/README.md

 # decimal-numbering

-number hierarchical document parts like \"Section 1.5.3\"
+number hierarchical document parts like "Section 1.5.3"

 decimal-numbering is part of the [abstract-numbering](https://www.npmjs.com/search?q=keywords:abstract-numbering) family of packages.